Azure/azure-sphere-gallery/HeapTracker/README.md

     ```

 ## Key concepts
 The goal in using the Heap Tracker library, is to best-estimate the *actual* memory available to your application, in a more precise manner.
-This because the Linux OS (upon which the Azure sphere OS is based) manages memory with an [optimistic memory allocation strategy](https://man7.org/linux/man-pages/man3/malloc.3.html), by means of which the OS almost never returns a `null` pointer upon memory allocation requests that would i.e. absolutely go beyond the device's availability.
-This is not an "overlooked" behavior in the Os, but for the OS to actually cope with the 100s/1000s of allocation requests, it'll "speculate" that statistically not all memory requests will actually be committed.
+This because the Linux OS (upon which the Azure Sphere OS is based) manages memory with a so called "[optimistic memory allocation strategy](https://man7.org/linux/man-pages/man3/malloc.3.html)", by means of which the OS almost never returns a `null` pointer upon memory allocation requests that would i.e. absolutely go beyond the device's availability.

+This is not an "overlooked" behavior in the OS, but rather a key feature for the OS to actually cope with the 100s/1000s of memory allocation requests that would never be satisfiable if immediately committed; this is achieved by accepting all requests and de facto "speculating" that statistically not all memory allocation requests will actually be committed immediately, if not committed at all.

-Things though get tricky when dealing with memory on constrained devices, as often the App *must* be aware of its heap availability, in order to implement correlated strategies & behaviors.
-An Azure Sphere HL-Core Apps run in the OS's user space, therefore the developer must rely on his best estimation upon the memory consumption that his App will have.
-This is the problem that this library is aiming at supporting to solve.
+Things get though tricky when dealing with memory-constrained devices, as often in these cases the App *must* be aware of its heap availability, in order to properly implement its logic.
+An Azure Sphere HL-Core App runs in the OS's user space, therefore the developer must rely on his best estimation upon the heap amount that his App will use.
+This is the problem that this library is aiming at supporting to solve with the best possible memory usage approximation.

 ## Next steps